-2.14 PROJECT PARKING
+2.11 PROJECT PARKING

 A. Contractor is responsible for securing adequate parking for Contractor's employees.
 Parking of Contractor's vehicles at the Site shall be as approved by the Owner.
+Contractor shall maintain at least two (2) marked parking spaces at the Site for the Owner's representatives.